 After you change the Managed Apple ID, active users can sign in using their new Managed Apple ID and existing password.
-If the new format includes an element that’s missing or empty for that user, the user’s Managed Apple ID won’t be updated.
-If the new format results in a Managed Apple ID that’s already in use, a number is added to the end of the new Managed Apple ID to make it unique.
+If the new format includes an element which is missing or empty for that user, the user’s Managed Apple ID will not be updated.
+If the new format results in a Managed Apple ID which is already in use, a number is added to the end of the new Managed Apple ID to make it unique.

-Important: Users aren’t notified when their Managed Apple ID is changed, so you must notify them as soon as you make the change.
+Important: Users are not notified when their Managed Apple ID is changed, so you must notify them as soon as you make the change.

 Edit the Managed Apple ID format for multiple users

-In Apple Business Manager , click Accounts in the sidebar.
+In Apple Business Manager , tap Accounts in the sidebar.

-Search for accounts in the Search Accounts field and select the accounts you want to edit.
+Search for accounts in the Search Accounts field, then select the accounts you want to edit.

-Click Edit in the Accounts row and then do one of the following:
+Tap Edit in the Accounts row, then do one of the following:

 Change the Managed Apple ID’s unique username structure.